Ian Murray (Scottish politician): Personal life

-Murray supports Edinburgh-based football team Hearts and was previously Chair of the 'Foundation of Hearts', a bid by a fans' group to buy-out the club from administration.
-He stepped down in May 2015 in order to focus on his parliamentary duties, and was duly replaced by the current Chair, Brian Cormack.
+Murray supports Edinburgh-based football team Hearts and was previously chair of the 'Foundation of Hearts', a bid by a fans' group to buy-out the club from administration.
+He stepped down in May 2015 in order to focus on his parliamentary duties, and was replaced by Brian Cormack.

 On 20 August 2020, Murray's partner Mariam gave birth to a daughter, Zola.
+In January 2025, Murray announced the birth of his second child, Lois.
+Murray was the first serving Secretary of State to take paternity leave.

+Murray was sworn of the Privy Council on 10 July 2024, entitling him to be styled "The Right Honourable" for life.